 - Demonstrate structures of EE distribution via public-private partnerships.

 Energy Conservation Act

-- Notify sectors that are energy consuming, such facilities and commercial buildings as consumers designated.
+- Notify sectors that are energy-consuming, such as facilities and commercial buildings as consumers designated.

 - Create and recommend the norms and standards of energy usage for specified consumers.